BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 Here is a still image from the movie of the algorithm on the blackboard: https://i.pinimg.com/originals/fc/ff/a0/fcffa093c3ba1dd02ebda0e5a83388c1.png

 Obvious Note:  I did NOT write/invent the ELO rating formula/algorithm.
 I am just studying and applying it since it's been used in software numerous times.
 I'm sure I don't really need to say this, however.
-Also, don't criticize my use of antiquated HTML techniques such as <font color="">.
-I am merely using it out of ease.
+Also, don't criticize my use of antiquated HTML techniques such as font color -- I am merely using it out of ease.

 <hr>